 Licences can be suspended or cancelled following a show cause notice.
 Local governments can use the show cause notice provisions prior to taking proposed action such as suspending or cancelling the licence.

-A total of 107 show cause notices were issued during this reporting period, resulting in 4 licence suspensions and 4 cancellations.
+A total of 94 show cause notices were issued during this reporting period, resulting in nine licence suspensions and ten cancellations.

 Licences may be immediately suspended if a ground exists to suspend or cancel the licence and it is necessary to suspend the licence immediately because there is an immediate and serious risk to public health or safety.

-During this reporting period, there was a total of 55 immediate licence suspensions.
-Over half (30) were issued by Brisbane City Council.
+During this reporting period, there was a total of 59 immediate licence suspensions, 61% (36) of which were issued by Brisbane City Council.

 Seizures

 An authorised person has the power to seize a thing under the Food Act in certain circumstances, for example as evidence of an offence under the Food Act.
-A total of 2 seizures were undertaken in 2022–23, similar to the last two reporting periods.
+A total of two seizures were undertaken in 2023–24, consistent with the past three reporting periods.

 Prosecutions